OData/WebApi/README.md

 **[maintenance-V4](https://github.com/OData/Webapi/tree/maintenance-V4) branch**

 This is the maintenance branch for OData WebApi 5.8 and up based on ODL 6.x, which implements the ODataV4 protocol.
-The package name is Microsoft.AspNet.OData, with latest maintenance release version [5.10](https://www.nuget.org/packages/Microsoft.AspNet.OData/5.10.0).
+The package name is Microsoft.AspNet.OData.

 **[maintenance-V3](https://github.com/OData/Webapi/tree/maintenance-V3) branch**

 This is the maintenance branch for OData WebApi 5.7 and below based on ODL 5.x, which implements the ODataV3 protocol.
-The package name is Microsoft.AspNet.WebApi.OData, with latest maintenance release version [5.7](https://www.nuget.org/packages/Microsoft.AspNet.WebApi.OData/5.7.0).
+The package name is Microsoft.AspNet.WebApi.OData.

 **[maintenance-dnx](https://github.com/OData/Webapi/tree/maintenance-dnx) branch**